 I described myself that way after working in Boston for a few years where there was a shortage of bald, Jewish comedians.
 Not the case in New York, but in Boston I was following these very energetic wild zany guys.
 Guys like Kevin Meaney, Steve Sweeney, Don Gavin, Lenny Clarke.

 As a performer, Zach Galifianakis stretches what audiences expect from a stand-up comedian.
-He has incredible jokes, one-liners which twist as explosively as any by Stephen Wright.
+He has incredible jokes, one-liners which twist as explosively as any by Steven Wright.
 But what surrounds that material is equally fascinating; diverging into moments that are joyful, strange, or uncomfortable but can always be hyphenated with a funny (joyful-funny, strange-funny, uncomfortable-funny).
 Zach Galifianakis: Live at the Purple Onion, his new DVD, gives audiences a chance to see Zach naturally, not how he is in any moment but at this one moment.
 I talked to Zach about being polished, comedy nerds and the ethics of pranking.

 The DVD is shot very differently than a lot of other stand-up specials.
 It’s a much more intimate experience.
 What was the goal when you were deciding how it should look?